 Embarrassing secret?
-Despite the fact that it was July, we were so dying to don the robes and use the woven blankets that we turned the AC down as low as it would go, cranked on the fireplaces, and cozied up to… Jaws 2, because that’s what is on TV in the middle of summer.
+Despite the fact that it was July, we were so dying to don the robes and use the woven blankets.
+Naturally, we turned the AC down as low as it would go.
+Then, we cranked on the fireplaces, and cozied up to… Jaws 2.
+Because that’s what is on TV in the middle of summer.

 Nerd alert aside, we asked the staff about the aesthetic, and they directed our attention toward Robin Gannon Interiors.
 After we gushed, they told us to take our compliments straight into town and check out Robin’s store, Haven.
 We lucked out and met Robin in the flesh, annnnnd we pretty much want her to style our lives.

-The must-sees // Like the good little Americans we are, we made sure to walk on over to the Lexington Battle Green… you know, where the shot heard ’round the world was fired and the fight for liberty began, NBD.
+The must-sees // Because we are good lil Americans, we didn’t want to miss the Lexington Battle Green.
+Where the shot heard ’round the world was first… heard!
+Where the fight for liberty began!
+NBD.

 BUT THE REAL MUST-SEE?
 Ok, it’s actually a must-eat, and that would be breakfast at the Inn’s Artistry on the Green.
-Daily omelet for the wino, poached duck egg for the hubs, vanilla pancakes for the romantic, a side of red flannel hash for everyone!
+Daily omelet for the wino, poached duck egg for the hubs, vanilla pancakes for the romantic.
+Oh, and a side of red flannel hash for everyone!

 That extra-special something // THE ROBES.
 Hands down, best hotel robes ever.
 We’re currently investigating how to get our paws on some of our very own.

-Fun fact // Though the Main House makes the biggest impression, the Inn is actually comprised of three historic buildings, all of which date back to the late 1800s.
-Our rooms were in the Isaac Mulliken House, which is the oldest, as it was originally built in 1841 (Euro friends, that’s relatively old for America).
-We missed a peek into The Barn, but it’s rumored to have once housed a casket factory, so we’re just gonna go ahead and assume it’s haaaauuunted, ooooh spoooooky!
+Fun fact // The Inn is comprised of three historic buildings, all of which date back to the late 1800s.
+The Main House makes the biggest impression, with winding little hallways leading to quirky seating areas.
+Our rooms were in the Isaac Mulliken House.
+This house dates back to 1841, making it the oldest on the property.
+(Euro friends: yes HUH that is old).
+We didn’t get to see The Barn, but it’s rumored to have once housed a casket factory.
+So we’re just gonna go ahead and assume it’s haaaauuunted, ooooh spoooooky!

 Getting there // We rented a car in NYC and drove up, true Northeast roadtrip style.
 It took a bit longer than expected thanks to some rush hour traffic, but was the perfect pre-Boston pitstop.
-We then dropped our car off in Boston, where a car is obviously not needed.
 Also, important sidenote, pizza is not a responsible or manageable roadtrip food.
 Learn from us, friends.

-Book it // Deluxe rooms start at $250, and the hardest decision will be picking which unique room you want for your stay.
+Book it // Deluxe rooms start at $250.
+The hardest decision will be picking which unique room you want for your stay.
 We loved our one night here, and really, really wish we had time for a second.
-It was the perfect intro to our summer weekend in New England, though we suspect it would be the most magical during a leaf peeping and apple picking escape when the leaves are a-changing, OR, even better: a snowy, winter weekend, ideally at Christmastime.
-Basically, we’re obsessed and want to just move in.
+It was the perfect intro to our summer weekend in New England.
+Though, we suspect it would be the most magical during a leaf peeping and apple picking escape.
+Can you imagine it when the leaves are a-changing?!
+OR, even better: a snowy, winter weekend, ideally at Christmastime.
+Honestly, when can we move in?!